The United States Embassy in Uzbekistan Announces the Competition for the 2023 Ambassador’s Fund for Cultural Preservation (AFCP)

 - Costs of work performed prior to announcement of the award;

-- International travel, except in cases where travel is justifiable and integral to the success of the proposed project;
+- International travel, except in cases where travel is justifiable and integral to the success of the proposed project or to provide project leaders with learning and exchange opportunities with cultural heritage experts;

 - Independent U.S. projects overseas.